Welcome to the 30th year of our local Great Books discussion group!

 ... inviting participation

 If you would like to know more about the Great Books Reading and Discussion Programs in general, please visit their web site at www.greatbooks.org.
 To find out more about our local discussion group, please call Ardis Osborn at 352-2198.
-Copies of the reading schedule listed below are available at the library's Checkout Desk in the Great Books folder.
+Copies of the reading schedule listed below are available at the library's circulation desk in the Great Books folder.

 The group heartily welcomes new people to the discussion group,